DIY | Apple Cider Vinegar Hair Rinse for Shiny, Healthy Hair

 This is such an easy at home hair recipe.
 It literally takes seconds to prepare!
 I promise just after doing this one time you will see an immediate difference in your hair!
 It’s amazing.
 Apple Cider Vinegar works by removing unwanted hair build up.
 It restores the natural pH balance of your hair and can kill bacteria that may be caused from buildup left behind by your hair products.
 The rinse can also help to sooth itchy and dry scalps and dandruff.

 Be sure to get the good stuff.
-Choose an organic brand of raw apple cider vinegar for the most beauty benefits.
+Choose an organic brand of raw apple cider vinegar (this is the one I use) for the most beauty benefits.

 What You Will Need: